delabassee/java-lab/lab7-record.md

 Local Record is a feature introduced in the second Record preview in JDK 15.
 Local Records offer a convenient option to declare a record inside a method, close to the code which manipulates the variables.

-For this exercise, let's pretend that we want to return a simpler form of Speaker, ex. just the last name/first name pair and the company.
+For this exercise, let's pretend that you want to return a simpler form of Speaker, ex. just the last name/first name pair and the company.

 1. Update the `getAll` method to include a local Record, i.e. within the body of the method!

+`nano src/main/java/conference/SpeakerService.java`

 ```
 record SpeakerSummary(String last, String first, String company) {}
 ```

-2. Add it a `toJson` method JSONP
+2. Add it a `toJson` method

 ```
 record SpeakerSummary(String last, String first, String company) {